suvanbanerjee/H2O/README.md

-# H2O
+# H²O

-## [ This Project is now archived. ]
+## [This Project is Archived]

-This is a project i build for myself but i decided to share it with the world.
-It is a simple program that can be used to calculate the amount of water you should drink daily. and send you notifications to remind you to drink water.
-It is built with python and pyler library.
+H²O is a personal project I built to help track daily water intake.
+It’s a simple Python program that calculates how much water you should drink daily and sends you timely notifications to stay hydrated.
+It uses the `pyler` library for cross-platform notifications.

 ## Installation
 To install the program, you need to have python installed on your computer.
 If you don't have python installed, you can download it from [here](https://www.python.org/downloads/).